WASasquatch/was-node-suite-comfyui/README.md

  - Mask Erode Region: Erode the boundaries of a mask
  - Mask Dilate Region: Dilate the boundaries of a mask
  - Mask Fill Region: Fill holes within the masks regions
+ - Mask Ceiling Region": Return only white pixels within a offset range.
+ - Mask Floor Region: Return the lower most pixel values as white (255)
+ - Mask Threshold Region: Apply a thresholded image between a black value and white value
+ - Mask Gaussian Region: Apply a Gaussian blur to the mask
  - ComfyUI Loaders: A set of ComfyUI loaders that also output a string that contains the name of the model being loaded.
  - Latent Noise Injection: Inject latent noise into a latent image
  - Latent Size to Number: Latent sizes in tensor width/height